-Duties paid on an entry, or withdrawal from warehouse, for consumption.

-Voluntary tenders of duties
+- Duties paid on an entry, or withdrawal from warehouse, for consumption. - Voluntary tenders of duties - Marking duties - Internal revenue tax - Harbor maintenance tax (except manufacturing drawback) - Merchandise processing fees (except manufacturing drawback)

-Marking duties

-Internal revenue tax

-Harbor maintenance tax (except manufacturing drawback)

-Merchandise processing fees (except manufacturing drawback)

 Similar to imports, duty drawback requires claimants to submit their drawback claims under bond, either a continuous or single transaction bond.
 A drawback claim requires the particulars of the import including CBP Form 7501 and commercial import invoice, the export including the export bills of lading, commercial export invoice, and information regarding the manufacturing (in the case of manufacturing drawback claims).
-As a new drawback claimant, several applications are needed in order to establish a drawback program including a Waiver of but often recommended), and specific/general substitution applications as needed.
+As a new drawback claimant, several applications are needed in order to establish a drawback program including a Waiver of Prior Notice of Intent to Export, Retroactive Waiver, Accelerated Payment Procedure (optional, but often recommended), and specific/general substitution applications as needed.
 A drawback broker can provide the necessary regulatory compliance and guidance to complete these applications, process drawback claims based on import and export data, and file the drawback claims with CBP on a claimant's behalf.